airlanggasusanto/PlayChessNotation/README.md

 ## Description

-This application allows users to play chess matches by inputting moves in standard algebraic notation (e.g., "e4", "Nf3", "O-O", etc.).
+This application allows users to play chess matches by inputting moves in standard chess notation (e.g., "e4", "Nf3", "O-O", etc.).
 It provides a simple interface for players to input moves and view the current board state.

 ## Features

 - Supports standard chess notation for moves.
 - Implements basic chess rules, including piece movement, captures, castling, and pawn promotion.
 - Save Game Notation in pgn files.
-- Provides a clean and intuitive console interface for gameplay.

 ## Installation